leanix/vsm-sbom-booster/README.md

 `CONCURRENCY_FACTOR`(optional): The number of parallel jobs `vsm-sbom-booster` will use to generate SBOMs.
 Note: increasing this number will come at higher compute costs.
 Default: 3

+`ANALYSIS_TIMEOUT`(optional): The timeout, in minutes, that is used to force kill container workers working on analyzing the repository.
+There are cases that we need to force kill containers with slow progress to free up resources.
+Default: 30

 #### LeanIX configs

 `LEANIX_TOKEN`: API token with **ADMIN** rights from your VSM workspace. (see admin > technical users).